efDidymos/NodeLoggerCpp/README.md

 ---

 #Usage
-  To start server
+  To start server (after compilation from NetBeans):

     ./CLI-version/Server/dist/Debug/<Your_Used_Compiler>/Server <config_file>

-  or client
+  or client:

     ./CLI-version/Client/dist/Debug/<Your_Used_Compiler>/Client <config_file>